maths/moodle-qtype_stack/doc/en/Authoring/Author_FAQ.md

 # Author FAQ

+## How can I improve the documentation? ##

+Please either edit the docs on github, or send us a pull request.
+Your contributions are very welcome.

 ## How can I report a bug or make a suggestion? ##

 Please read this page first!
 Contributions are very welcome.
 Please see the [community](../About/Community.md) page for more specific details.